You are at the top of the page

 A friend to many

-Sophia supported the Indian Women’s Education Association, volunteering at their stall at Claridges in 1921, which was arranged by the Conservative Women’s Reform Movement.
+Sophia supported the Indian Women’s Education Association, volunteering at their stall at Claridges in 1921, arranged by the Conservative Women’s Reform Movement.

 Supporting her family